accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file and activate NVDA.
 2. With NVDA, use the tab key to activate each button.
 3. Check that a title is rendered vocally.
-4. If it is, the criterion is validated.
+4. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}
 - WCAG 2.1 [1.3.1 Information and relationships (A)](https://www.w3.org/TR/WCAG21/#info-and-relationships):